-The QP for Architectural Works, QP for Structural Works and the builder can propose innovative solutions to achieve at least 20% site productivity improvement in their project for BCA's acceptance.
+The QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works, the PE for Electrical Works and the builder can propose innovative solutions to achieve at least 25% site productivity improvement in their project for BCA's acceptance.
 Submission of the open option proposals shall be made in the form of a Project Productivity Improvement Plan.

-The Project Productivity Improvement Plan (PPIP) serves to explain the design concept and for the QPs and builder to substantiate that the b.
-Information to be included in the Project Productivity Improvement Plan
+The Project Productivity Improvement Plan (PPIP) serves to explain the design concept and for the QPs, the PEs and the Builder to substantiate that the proposed innovation/system/technology/design could achieve a productivity improvement of at least 25% (based on 2010's level) as shown below.

-Category of Building Productivity (m 2 per manday)
+Category of Building Productivity (m per manday)

 Public Residential (non-landed) 0.439

 Private Residential (non-landed) 0.319

 Commercial 0.328

 Industrial 0.495

 Institutional, schools and others 0.319

 MRT station

-Table 32010's Productivity Level (m2 per manday)
+Table 4 2010's Productivity Level (m2 per manday)